owanachanaki/ros-sharp/README.md

 * [ROS#](https://github.com/siemens/ros-sharp) is developed for Windows and has successfully been used on a variety of other platforms community members.

-* The [RosSharp](https://github.com/siemens/ros-sharp/tree/master/Libraries/) Visual Studio solution requires .NET Framework 4.6 and Visual Studio 2017.
+* The [RosSharp](https://github.com/siemens/ros-sharp/tree/master/Libraries/) Visual Studio solution requires .NET Framework 4.6.1 and Visual Studio 2019.
 * The Unity Project [Unity3D](https://github.com/siemens/ros-sharp/tree/master/Unity3D) requires Unity Version 2018.3 and higher.
 In Versions below 2019.3, make sure to set the scripting runtime version to `.NET 4.x Equivalent` ([see Wiki page](https://github.com/siemens/ros-sharp/wiki/User_Inst_Unity3DOnWindows)).

-* Please find a UWP version of ROS# [here](https://github.com/dwhit/ros-sharp).
 * Please find a .NET Standard 2.0 version of UrdfImporter [here](https://github.com/blommers/UdrfImporter).

 ## Further Info ##